-The chassis may have come with the studs integrated into the chassis wall, so in those cases you would only need to use screws (possibly included with your chassis) to install the motherboard.
+If your chassis has the studs integrated into the chassis wall, then you would only need to use screws (possibly included with your chassis) to install the motherboard.
 See the examples (Figure 2.0, shown below) for more details.

 If the chassis includes mounting hardware without the studs pre-installed, then you will need to install the motherboard using the mounting hardware as shown in the examples below.
 Remember not to overtighten any of the screws, or you might risk breaking internal traces in the surrounding area, or damage the motherboard in some other way.